OmarAlJarrah/web-database/Report/Web.md

-one of the translations/explanations of the single responsibility principle states that a module should have one & only one reason to change, it's valid as all the methods/operations provided by this service satisfies this goal as long as none of them depends on each other, and at the same time all the methods/operations serves one purpose that is the validation of some specific operationMediator.
+one of the translations/explanations of the single responsibility principle states that a module should have one & only one reason to change, it's valid as all the methods/operations provided by this service satisfies this goal as long as none of them depends on each other, and at the same time all the methods/operations serves one purpose that is the validation of some specific operation.
 In case more validation is to be added in a future release, if it depends on other services, it should be implemented as a separate service, while using something like the mediator design pattern can be used to satisfy the dependency injection principle.